2019 IET Summit: Changing the Narrative

 - Winds of Change in International Higher Education - Where is Queensland Heading? – Professor Peter Greste, Professor Peter Høj, Professor Nick Klomp, Melissa Banks and Professor Tim Brailsford (Video)

-- Global Student Flows, Kadi Taylor and Ethan Fogarty
+- Global Student Flows - Presentation by Kadi Taylor and Ethan Fogarty (PDF, 3MB)

 - Fostering an Entrepreneurial Mindset – Presentation by Beau Leese and Nannette Ripmeester (PDF, 2MB)